G-Core/FastEdge-vscode/README.md

 - Debug: FastEdge App (Current File)

-  This will use the current "Active text editor" as the entrypoint for `componetize-cli <input> <output>`
+  This will use the current "Active text editor" as the entrypoint for `fastedge-build <input> <output>`

 - Debug: FastEdge App (Workspace)

   This will use VS Codes open Workspace as the cwd, where it will then read the top level `package.json` for the "main" entrypoint.

-As the javascript build tool `componetize-cli` requires an output location for you compiled binary.
+As the javascript build tool `fastedge-build` requires an output location for you compiled binary.
 This is set by default to your workspace `.vscode/bin/ext.wasm`